XTRAGES/ElisiHotel/IP_PROTECTION_NOTICE.md

 ## 📞 CONTACT

-For access to the complete, functional version of this hotel management system, please contact the original developer.
+For access to the complete, functional version of this hotel management system, please contact the original developer (XTRAGES).

 ---

-**© 2024 - This code is protected intellectual property.
+**© 2025 - This code is protected intellectual property.
 Unauthorized completion or commercial use is prohibited.**